RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 Hot reloading is very important for the server mode.
 It must build the website quickly and reload any web browsers viewing the page.

-## File System notifications
+## FileSystem notifications
-Firstly the server must watch the file system for file changes in the source directories.
+Firstly the server must watch the filesystem for file changes in the source directories.
 The library [notify-debouncer-mini](https://crates.io/crates/notify-debouncer-mini) is perfect for this purpose.
 It is a wrapper around the library [notify](https://crates.io/crates/notify) that only notifies once over a time period.
-This is useful because upon saving a file to the file system, many file events may be emitted.
+This is useful because upon saving a file to the filesystem, many file events may be emitted.
 To avoid doing extra work the server should only reload once over a time period.
-[Notify-debouncer-mini](https://crates.io/crates/notify-debouncer-mini) upon receiving a notify event will start a timer and ignore other file system notifications until that timer expires when it emits a single notify event.
+[Notify-debouncer-mini](https://crates.io/crates/notify-debouncer-mini) upon receiving a notify event will start a timer and ignore other filesystem notifications until that timer expires when it emits a single notify event.

 ## Rebuilding
-Once the server receives a file system notification that a source file has changes, the server needs to rebuild the website.
+Once the server receives a filesystem notification that a source file has changes, the server needs to rebuild the website.
 This is straight forward but in order to improve performance we use a cache to cache work that doesn't need to be re computed.
 See [Jobber](#jobber) about how the caching works.
 Once the website has been rebuilt the files are updating on disk and the browser needs to be triggered to reload the page.